Always Collecting

 Requests will be taken on a first come first served basis; if multiple groups have the same need within the same time frame, we will make every effort to distribute collected items to all agencies.
 We may not be able to fulfill every request; we will work to ensure that we collect as much for as many organizations as is feasible.

-Due to the Library's limited capacity, we ask that organizations be able to pick up donations at least once a week or when requested.
+Due to the Library's limited storage capacity, we ask that organizations be able to pick up donations once a week or when requested.

 How do I get started?